 If a little bit of bamboo is good, then a little more bamboo must be even better.
 So, when you’re growing bamboo, it’s natural to want to increase your numbers by propagating more plants.
 Maybe you have an unusually attractive species, and you want more of them in pots or different places around your garden.
 Or, if you have some super vigorous bamboo that’s already spreading out, you may want to find a way to share the wealth with your bamboo-loving friends.
 Whatever your motivations, there are a few different ways of propagating bamboo, but one of them is especially easy.

 There are three common methods of propagating bamboo, which include taking cuttings from the rhizomatous roots, taking cuttings from young culms (stems), and growing directly from seed.
-In the majority of cases, root cuttings are going to be the fastest and easiest way to propagate bamboo.
+Root cuttings are the fastest and easiest way to propagate running bamboo, while stem cuttings are the best method for clumpers.
 Aerial grafting is another option, and tissue culture propagation has become the most popular for large-scale cultivation.
-Seeds are difficult to find and slow to take off, but the results can certainly be rewarding.
+Seeds are difficult to find and slow to take off, but the results can be rewarding.

 In the following article — first published in October 2020 and most recently updated in March 2024 — we’ll explain the three most popular techniques, and clarify the pros and cons of each one.
 We’ll also introduce a couple of more sophisticated methods.
 Ultimately, you’ll find that the more you divide bamboo, the more it multiplies!